- Exabeam Data Lake Architecture Overview

 Collectors- These are deployed on customer systems or Data Lake clusters and will send messages to Data Lake directly.

-The Data Lake Indexer accepts raw logs from the Ingestor and then parses relevant information from each log, enriches the data with contextual information, then indexes each log for full-text searching in near real time.
-The indexer dynamically transforms and prepares your data regardless of format or complexity.
+The Data Lake Processor accepts raw logs from the Ingestor and then parses relevant information from each log, enriches the data with contextual information, then indexes each log for full-text searching in near real time.
+The processor dynamically transforms and prepares your data regardless of format or complexity.

 One of the purposes of indexing data is to turn verbose messages into user-readable data structures.
 Data Lake extracts pre-defined fields from the logs by running them through a series of parsers.
 Log events are “typed” as defined by the parsers.
 For example, a Windows 4624 event from any collector such as Splunk or Exabeam Cloud Connector would be “typed” as windows-4624.